 Everything and everyone is going digital, which means that your business needs to cater to this new digital age or you are going to fall behind your competitors, which could be detrimental to your business.
-Here are five reasons why your company needs to consider digitalisation:
+Here are five reasons why your company needs to consider digitalization:

 By implementing automation into your company’s infrastructure you are allowing your employees to focus their time and energy on smaller, more skilled tasks.
 An example of a program that you can bring in to make automation easier is Julie Desk, a digital personal assistant who schedules meetings by email.
-By freeing up your employees time spent doing tasks, such as scheduling, and other tasks that can be automated, you are allowing your employees time on projects more specific to their skill sets.
+By freeing up your employees' time spent doing tasks, such as scheduling, and other tasks that can be automated, you are allowing your employees time on projects more specific to their skill sets.

 Having a platform in place to analyze the data that your business produces is one less task that your employees will have to use their time to figure out.
-Platforms such as Hubspot take in any interactions others have with material that your company puts out and provides graphs and charts of the data for your company.
-Louis Columbus, tech contributor for Forbes says, “Machine learning is proving to be efficient at handling predictive tasks including defining which behaviors have the highest propensity to drive desired sales and marketing outcomes.”
+Platforms such as Hubspot take in any interactions others have with material that your company puts out and provide graphs and charts of the data for your company.
+Louis Columbus, a tech contributor for Forbes says, “Machine learning is proving to be efficient at handling predictive tasks including defining which behaviors have the highest propensity to drive desired sales and marketing outcomes.”

 Tying into going paperless, the digital platform allows you to virtually collaborate with your employees and peers, creating a virtual office.
 Being able to collaborate online allows the ability to perform at peak proficiency without wasting time.
-The concept of a typical 9 to 5 workday goes out the window with a digital, cloud based platform.
-Many employees will have the ability to work at different times, and in the comfort of their own homes.
+The concept of a typical 9 to 5 workday goes out the window with a digital, cloud-based platform.
+Many employees will have the ability to work at different times and in the comfort of their own homes.
 And with the ability to access information from anywhere, at any time, companies are virtually able to operate 24 hours a day.

 According to Microsoft Business, customers are expecting faster services from businesses, and are often expecting to interact with businesses digitally.
 Every business has an app nowadays, allowing consumers to have very little human interaction.
 You can do everything from paying bills, depositing checks, and ordering food from the comfort of your home from your phone.
 This is the expectation from customers is that your business provides this ability and that it is fast.

-However, small businesses should not rush digitalisation for the sake of providing a business model that consumers are yearning for, this could lead to inefficiencies.
+However, small businesses should not rush digitalization for the sake of providing a business model that consumers are yearning for, this could lead to inefficiencies.
 Before adoption, Canon suggests that you look at these five key areas to make sure which digital solutions are right for your company:

 Adopting digital technology into your business is a great way to open your company up to newer and better opportunities.
-Not only will going digital make operations run smoother, it will also free up your employees to focus on tasks that will increase productivity.
+Not only will going digital make operations run smoother, but it will also free up your employees to focus on tasks that will increase productivity.